Jack Ruby: Associations with organized crime and gunrunning allegations

-Howard P. Willens was the third-highest official in the Department of Justice and assistant counsel to J. Lee Rankin, and he helped organize the Warren Commission.
-Willens also outlined the commission's investigative priorities and terminated an investigation of Ruby's Cuban related activities.
+Howard P. Willens was the third-highest official in the Department of Justice and assistant counsel to J. Lee Rankin.
+He helped organize the Warren Commission.
+Willens also outlined the Commission's investigative priorities and terminated an investigation of Ruby's Cuban related activities.
 An FBI report states that Willens' father had been Tony Accardo's next-door neighbor going back to 1958.
 In 1946, Tony Accardo allegedly asked Jack Ruby to go to Texas with Mafia associates Pat Manno and Romie Nappi to make sure that Dallas County Sheriff Steve Gutherie would acquiesce to the Mafia's expansion into Dallas.

-Ruby went to see a man named Lewis McWillie in Cuba four years before the assassination of Kennedy.
+Ruby went to see a man named Lewis McWillie in Cuba four years before the assassination.
 McWillie had previously run illegal gambling establishments in Texas, and Ruby considered him one of his closest friends.
 McWillie was supervising gambling activities at Havana's Tropicana Club when Ruby visited him in August 1959.
 Ruby told the Warren Commission that his August trip to Cuba was merely a social visit at the invitation of McWillie.
 The HSCA later concluded that Ruby "most likely was serving as a courier for gambling interests".
-The committee also found circumstantial but not conclusive evidence that "Ruby met with Santo Trafficante in Cuba sometime in 1959."
+The committee also found circumstantial but not conclusive evidence that "Ruby met with Santo Trafficante Jr. in Cuba sometime in 1959."

-James E. Beaird claimed to be a poker-playing friend of Ruby, and he told The Dallas Morning News and the FBI that Ruby smuggled guns and ammunition from Galveston Bay, Texas to Fidel Castro's guerrillas in Cuba in the late 1950s.
+James E. Beaird, who claimed to be a poker-playing friend of Ruby, told The Dallas Morning News and the FBI that Ruby smuggled guns and ammunition from Galveston Bay, Texas to Fidel Castro's guerrillas in Cuba in the late 1950s.
 Beaird said that Ruby "was in it for the money.
 It wouldn't matter which side, just the one that would pay him the most."
 Beaird said that the guns were stored in a two-story house near the waterfront, and that he saw Ruby and his associates load "many boxes of new guns, including automatic rifles and handguns" on a 50-foot military-surplus boat.
 He claimed that "each time that the boat left with guns and ammunition, Jack Ruby was on the boat."